lolupo/hiring-exercise-malt/README.md

 - It computes the duration in months between the first mission date and the last mission date.

 3. **Fetch Commission Rates:**
-- Retrieves applicable commission rates from the repository based on the common location (country) of the missions.
+- Retrieves all commission rates from the repository.

-4. **Filter Commission Rates:**
+4. **Validate Restrictions:**
-- Filters these rates according to the restrictions defined in the search criteria provided.
+- Validates the restrictions defined in the commission rates against the search criteria provided.
+This includes checking mission duration, commercial relationship duration, and location data.

 5. **Return Commission Rate:**
-- Returns the first commission rate that matches the criteria or throws an exception if no suitable rate is found.
+- Returns the first commission rate that matches the criteria or throws an exception if no suitable rate is found (`10.0`).

 ## Add Commission Rate API